Dariusking20/Bank-Failures/README.md

 ![Top 10 Bank Failures](Top_10_Bank_Failures.png)

-# This is an ongoing project and will be updated with more advanced queries.
+## This is an ongoing project and will be updated with more queries.